 Physician assistants work in all areas of medicine.
 You can choose a primary care setting or specialize in another area, such as emergency medicine.
 In some cases, PAs serve as primary care providers.
 They must still collaborate with a physician on patient treatment.
 Most PAs work full time—about 40 hours per week.
 They might work at night, on weekends, and during holidays.

 How to Apply

 Physician assistant schools are highly competitive.
 Most applicants have a bachelor’s degree.
-Most PA schools require applicants to have experience with direct patient care.
-Many applicants already have experience as registered nurses or emergency medical technicians.
+Most PA schools require applicants to have experience with direct patient care, such as working as a Certified Nurse Aide (CNA) or Emergency Medical Technician.
 In PA school, students earn a master’s degree; this usually takes at least two years to complete.
 After earning a master's, PAs must be licensed in order to practice, passing a national exam and meeting state requirements.

-Here's a guide for recommended courses that students can take in preparation for Physician Assistant school.
+Here's a guide for recommended courses that students can take at Michigan Tech in preparation for Physician Assistant school.
 This is not an exhaustive list.
-You are responsible to check with the schools you wish to apply for specific requirements.
+You are responsible to check with the schools you wish to apply to for specific requirements.
 Students must check with the individual schools if they intend to use AP or community college credits to ensure those credits are accepted.

 It is important to look up specific PA course requirements on the specific university admissions pages.
-You can also use the PAEA Program Directory to look up PA requirements.
+You can also use the PAEA Program Directory or PA school finder to look up PA requirements.
 Many students do.
 But looking at your chosen university site is the only way to be sure you are taking all the required classes.
-The program directory does not provide all of the detailed information you may need to determine prerequisites.

 Most Physician Assistant Schools require the Graduate Record Examination (GRE) as the entrance exam for their programs.
 Competitive GRE scores average around 300-310 or above.
 Students should aim to be above the 50th percentile.